Rockies vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Angels and Taylor Ward will take on the Colorado Rockies and Elias Diaz on Friday at 8:40 PM ET, at Coors Field.
+The Los Angeles Angels and Colorado Rockies will meet on Saturday at Coors Field, at 9:10 PM ET, with Shohei Ohtani and Ryan McMahon among those expected to deliver at the plate.

-The favored Angels have -160 moneyline odds against the underdog Rockies, who are listed at +135.
-The over/under for the game has been set at 11.5 runs.
+The Angels are -155 moneyline favorites for this matchup with the Rockies (+125).
+A 12-run over/under has been set for the contest.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.